AlexandruBurlacu/alexandruburlacu.github.io/_posts/2023-01-12-mlops-for-independent-research.md

 - [A Reddit discussion about various RAIL variants and their implications](https://www.reddit.com/r/StableDiffusion/comments/z8x4k3/the_changes_between_the_creativeml_open_railm/)
 - [The New AI Model Licenses have a Legal Loophole \| Yannic Kilcher](https://www.youtube.com/watch?v=W5M-dvzpzSQ)

 To form a more nuanced view of ML and licensing, see the two-part essay [by Christopher Moran on The Gradient](https://thegradient.pub/machine-learning-ethics-and-open-source-licensing/).
-We won't dive any deeper in this rabbit hole because this blog post is about cost-efficient independent ML research.
+We won't dive any deeper in this rabbit hole, otherwise we'll stray waaaaay too far from this blog's scope.

 <!--
 https://www.digitalocean.com/community/tutorials/understanding-open-source-software-licenses